I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_videoprocessblt.md

 ## Members

-`Alpha`
+`TargetFrame`

+[in] A REFERENCE_TIME value that identifies the location of the output frame within the sequence of input frames.
+If only deinterlacing is performed, the target time should coincide with either the starting display time of a sample, as defined by the <b>Start</b> member in the <a href="..\d3dumddi\ns-d3dumddi-_dxvaddi_videosample.md">DXVADDI_VIDEOSAMPLE</a> structure, or the midpoint between the starting display time and the ending display time.

+If a frame rate conversion is requested, the time in <b>TargetFrame</b> can be different from any of the times in the <b>Start</b> members of the samples.

+`hVideoProcess`

+[in] A handle to the DirectX VA video processing device.
+The user-mode display driver returns this handle in a call to its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createvideoprocessdevice.md">CreateVideoProcessDevice</a> function.

+`TargetRect`

-[in] A <a href="..\d3dumddi\ns-d3dumddi-_dxvaddi_fixed32.md">DXVADDI_FIXED32</a> structure that specifies the planar-transparency value of the output image as it is written to the destination surface.
-When the alpha value is 1.0, the background color is drawn opaque (without transparency and alpha blending).
-When the alpha value is 0.0, the background should not be drawn (transparent).
+[in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that describes the location within the destination surface to which the output image is written.
+Note that the output image is restricted to the pixels within the rectangle that is pointed to by <b>TargetRect</b>.
+That is, every pixel within this rectangle must be written to; pixels outside this rectangle must not be modified.

-`BackgroundColor`

-[in] A <a href="..\d3dumddi\ns-d3dumddi-_dxvaddi_ayuvsample16.md">DXVADDI_AYUVSAMPLE16</a> structure that identifies background color.

 `ConstrictionSize`